YugabyteDB 1.1 New Feature: Public IPs to Simplify Multi or Hybrid Cloud Database Deployments

 YugabyteDB supports the following flags at startup that helps achieve the functionality by which you can specify the private bind address as well as a list of hostnames or public IP addresses.

-• use_private_ip is the policy that determines when to use private IP addresses.
+is the public IP or DNS hostname of the server (along with an optional port) on which a YugabyteDB process runs.
+This value might be used by servers to communicate with one another depending on the connection policy parameter.- use_private_ip is the policy that determines when to use private IP addresses.
 For example, if this value is set to cloud, then all servers inside the cloud would use the private IP address and those outside would use the server_broadcast_addresses to communicate with each other.
 Note that valid values for this policy are:

-• never: always use broadcast address
+: always use broadcast addresszone

-• cloud: use private IP inside the same cloud, broadcast address outside
+: use private IP inside the same cloud, broadcast address outside

-• placement_zone, placement_region and placement_cloud are used to specify the zone, region and cloud names for each YugabyteDB process.
-Note that these flags are optional and the default values of rack1, datacenter1 and cloud1 are respectively used when they are not explicitly provided.
+are used to specify the zone, region and cloud names for each YugabyteDB process.
+Note that these flags are optional and the default values ofrack1

 Multi-Region or Multi-Cloud or Hybrid Cloud Deployments